jamesob/txture/README.md

 ## Philosophy

-txture boasts a bare Model-View-Controller core reliant on a simple, powerful plugin architecture for all modern goodies.
+txture offers a bare Model-View-Controller core reliant on a simple plugin architecture for all modern goodies.

-txture is shaped according to the Unix philosophy as tightly as a web log platform can sanely afford.
+txture is shaped according to the Unix philosophy until it becomes stupid.

 Comments are probably handled best by Disqus.
 Existing Markdown processors written in JavaScript should be used instead of something I'd write from scratch in Clojure.
 Similarly, CSS rendering tools like Less should be used via existing, separate scripts.
-The filesystem should be used for storing post information: you wanna symlink your posts in from somewhere else?  wanna use git to version control your writing? wanna do both?
+The filesystem should be used for storing post
+information: you wanna symlink your posts in from somewhere else?  wanna use git to version control your writing? wanna do both?
 I don't give a goddamn and I shouldn't have to: txture's use of flatfiles allows you to do whatever you like, so long as you specify the location and file extentions of the posts you're delivering.

 txture offers a very minimal core which can be extended and manipulated by a robust plugin architecture.
 A great plugin architecture will allow you to

   1. easily extend txture to accommodate your likes, and
   2. allow you to distribute your plugin to others without too much cursing.

-These two consequences will facilitate txture's longevity and ability to use new, hip web swag.

 Txture's design philosophy is as follows: